 ‘Fiduciary transactions’ shall refer to the activities where the institution acts in its own name but for the account and at the risk of its customers.
 Frequently, in fiduciary transactions, the institution provides services, such as custody, asset management services, to a structured entity or managing portfolios on a discretionary basis.
 All fiduciary transactions shall be reported exclusively in this item irrespective of whether the institution provides other services;

-‘Payment services’ shall refer to the payment services listed in Annex I of Directive (EU) 2015/2366;
+‘Payment services’ shall refer to payments collected on behalf of the customers during the period while providing the services listed in Annex I of the Directive (EU) 2015/2366 .
+The debt instruments by which the payments are generated shall be neither recognised on the balance sheet of the institution nor originated by it;

-‘Customer resources distributed but not managed’ shall refer to products issued by entities outside the prudential group that the institution has distributed to its current customers.
-This item shall be reported by type of product;
+‘Customer resources distributed but not managed’ shall refer to products issued by entities outside the prudential group that the institution has distributed to its current customers. the information on the product ‘collective investment’ shall be also reported separately;

-‘Amount of the assets involved in the services provided’ shall include the amount of assets in relation to which the institution is acting, using the fair value.
-Other measurement bases including nominal value may be used where the fair value is not available.
-Where the institution provides services to entities such as collective investment undertakings or pension funds, the assets concerned may be shown at the value at which those entities report the assets in their own balance sheet.
-Reported amounts shall include accrued interest, where applicable.
+‘Loan servicing activities’ shall refer to the loan portfolio managed by the institution as loan service provider for an entity outside the prudential scope of consolidation.

+‘Crypto-assets services’ shall refer to the list of crypto-assets services defined in MICA Regulation, Article 3, point 16.

+.

 Interests in unconsolidated structured entities (30)